UppsalaNLP/UD-MULTIGENRE/README.md

-# UD-MULTIGENRE
+# UD-MULTIGENRE v1.2
 A dataset of instance-level text genre annotations from the paper:

 [**"UD-MULTIGENRE - a UD-based dataset of instance-level genre annotations"**](https://aclanthology.org/2023.mrl-1.19/) (Danilova & Stymne, MRL-WS EMNLP 2023)

-It is a reorganization of 63 treebanks from UD version 2.11 [Universal Dependencies](https://lindat.mff.cuni.cz/repository/xmlui/handle/11234/1-4923).
-It currently covers 17 text genres in 38 languages.
-In addition, the test set currently includes data from 17 treebanks for five genres and 14 low-resource languages (119k tokens and 7.2k sentences).
+UD-MULTIGENRE is originally a reorganization of 63 treebanks from [Universal Dependencies version 2.11](https://lindat.mff.cuni.cz/repository/xmlui/handle/11234/1-4923).
+Currently, it supports [Universal Dependencies version 2.16](https://lindat.mff.cuni.cz/repository/items/55b06337-e49c-4631-9328-b1a38322b1d4).
+It covers 17 text genres in 37 languages.
+The new version is stored in `UD-multigenre` folder.

+The test set (in `test`) corresponds to the one used in the referenced paper (UD-MULTIGENRE 1.1).
+It includes data from 17 treebanks for five genres and 14 low-resource languages (119k tokens and 7.2k sentences).

 The dataset enables new research as well as re-evaluation and a deeper understanding of prior research on genre-based data selection for cross-lingual dependency parsing.
 In addition, it is highly relevant for the research direction that investigates cross-lingual genre representation and classification.

 The repository contains the following data:
+- **UD-multigenre** Dataset generated from UD v2.16.
+Under each genre-specific directory, you'll find a list of treebank folders with the corresponding training and development .conllu and .txt files
-- **train:dev** Under each genre-specific directory, you'll find a list of treebank folders with the corresponding training and development .conllu and .txt files
+- **train:dev** Dataset generated from UD v2.11.
+Under each genre-specific directory, you'll find a list of treebank folders with the corresponding training and development .conllu and .txt files
-- **test** In each genre-specific directory, you'll find a list of treebank folders with test data in .conllu and .txt formats
+- **test** Dataset generated from UD v2.11.
+In each genre-specific directory, you'll find a list of treebank folders with test data in .conllu and .txt formats
 - **genre_prefix_map.json** This file stores the details on the identified sources for each prefix pattern.
 It has the following levels:
      * **Level-1:** Genre
      * **Level-2:** Language